cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 Don't do things like:

-**{% fa fa-exclamation-triangle red %}** `cy.clickButton(selector)`
+- **{% fa fa-exclamation-triangle red %}** `cy.clickButton(selector)`
+- **{% fa fa-exclamation-triangle red %}** `.shouldBeVisible()`

-This custom command is really just wrapping `cy.get(selector).click()`.
+This first custom command is really just wrapping `cy.get(selector).click()`.
 Going down this route would lead to creating dozens or even hundreds of custom commands to cover every possible combination of element interactions.
+It's completely unnecessary.

+The `.shouldBeVisible()` custom command isn't worth the trouble or abstraction when it's already as simple as typing: `.should('be.visible')`

-Cypress tests are all about **readability** and **simplicity**.
+Testing in Cypress is all about **readability** and **simplicity**.
 You don't have to do that much actual programming to get a lot done.
+You also don't need to worry about keeping your code as DRY as possible.
+Test code serves a different purpose than app code.
+Understandability and debuggability should be prioritized above all else.

 Try not to overcomplicate things and create too many abstractions.
-When in doubt, just use a regular function local to an individual spec file.
+When in doubt, just use a regular function for individual spec files.

 ***3. Don't do too much in a single command***

 Make your custom commands composable and as unopinionated as possible.
 Cramming too much into them makes them inflexible and requires more and more options passing to control their behavior.

 Try to add either zero or as few assertions as possible in your custom command.
 Those tend to shape your command into a much more rigid structure.
-Sometimes this is unavoidable, but a best practice is to let the calling code when and how to use assertions.
+Sometimes this is unavoidable, but a best practice is to let the calling code choose when and how to use assertions.

-***4. Use the Cypress.log API***

-Take advantage of the {% url `Cypress.log()` cypress-log %} API.
-When you're issuing many internal Cypress commands, consider passing `{ log: false }` to those commands, and programmatically controlling your custom command.
-This will cleanup the Command Log and be much more visually appealing and understandable.

-***5. Skip your UI as much as possible***
+***4. Skip your UI as much as possible***

 Custom commands are a great way to abstract away setup (specific to your app).
 When doing those kinds of tasks, skip as much of the UI as possible.
 Use {% url `cy.request()` request %} to login, set cookies or local storage directly, stub and mock your applications functions, and / or trigger events programmatically.

-Having custom commands repeat the same UI actions over and over again is slow, so try to skip as much as possible.
+Having custom commands repeat the same UI actions over and over again is slow, and unnecessary.
+Try to take as many shortcuts as possible.

 # See also